xbeat/Machine-Learning/README.md

 Mathematics is often described as the universal language that unveils the secrets of the universe.
 This powerful tool allows us to describe, analyze, and predict phenomena across various fields, from physics to biology, and even in our daily lives.
 Let's explore how mathematics connects abstract concepts to real-world applications.

+## Batch Normalization in Neural Networks with Python

+Introduction to Batch Normalization

+Batch Normalization is a technique used to improve the training of deep neural networks by normalizing the inputs of each layer.
+It addresses the problem of internal covariate shift, which occurs when the distribution of network activations changes during training.
+This technique helps to stabilize the learning process and dramatically reduces the number of training epochs required to train deep networks.

 ## Surreal Numbers and Cohomology Theory in Machine Learning

 Introduction to Surreal Numbers and Cohomology Theory in Machine Learning